Skip to main content Skip to secondary navigation

 Certifying Your IntroSem for Ways

-So your IntroSem is certified in time for student outreach in the summer, try to submit your course for Ways in the spring prior to the year you are teaching your seminar, especially important if you plan to teach your IntroSem in Autumn or Winter.
-Please note that your department course administrator will need to create an Axess course record for you first for you to be able to submit for Ways.
-If you miss the spring submission deadline and your seminar is in WQ or SQ, please aim to submit your seminar by no later than the first Ways deadline of the new academic year in September so students may see new certifications in the catalog before their application deadlines later in the year.
+If you miss the spring submission deadline in the preceding academic year and your IntroSem is in Winter or Spring Quarters, please aim to submit your seminar by no later than the first Ways deadline of the new academic year in October so students may see new certifications before quarterly application deadlines.
 Review the submission process and see sample syllabi for each of the eight Ways on the Ways of Thinking, Ways of Doing website.